 Update frequently: Consistent HIT-based measurement requires unambiguous specification and frequently publicized corrections to eCQM specification defects.

 Democratize Development: To keep Meaningful Use relevant to our providers and patients, we will broaden the scope of measure development contributors.
+This will require an integrated open source e-measure development toolkit that includes a searchable library of e-measure components, guides construction of logic, editing of value sets, verification codes, creation of test decks and simulation calculations.

 Align eCQM Programs: We will continue to minimize provider and vendor burden by maintaining a core set of eCQMs that can be measured and reported for multiple programs.